reeshuffled/reeshuffled.github.io/_posts/2024-04-02-The-Problems-With-Romantic-Desire.md

 ---
-layout: stub
+layout: post
 category: Garden
-tags: ["Love/Romance"]
+tags:
+- Love/Romance
-title: "The Problems With Romantic Desire"
+title: The Problems With Romantic Desire
 slug: problems-with-romantic-desire
-description: "I believe that romantic desire is a fickle master that is not suitable for organizing long-term relationships."
+description: I believe that romantic desire is a fickle master that is not suitable for organizing long-term relationships.
+type: stub
 ---

 equating romance with desire is bad